 Guidelines on use

 The classroom is public to all enrolled learners.
 Posts and comments should be relevant to the whole class.
-For private messaging with a parent, you should send a message instead.
+For private messaging with a parent or their learner, you should send a message instead.

 Accessing the classroom